 01 - 11 - 2019

-By Peter Sofoluke, Associate, Architecture, and Chris Tipping, Artist – first published by the London Festival of Architecture in November 2019.
+By Peter Sofoluke, Senior Associate, Architecture, and Chris Tipping, Artist – first published by the London Festival of Architecture in November 2019.

-First published by the London Festival of Architecture in November 2019 and now republished in light of BPTW’s success at the Housing Design Awards, BPTW Associate Peter Sofoluke and artist Chris Tipping delve into the creative working processes of artistic and architectural practice, exploring how successful partnerships can transcend these disciplinary boundaries.
+First published by the London Festival of Architecture in November 2019 and now republished in light of BPTW’s success at the Housing Design Awards, BPTW Senior Associate Peter Sofoluke and artist Chris Tipping delve into the creative working processes of artistic and architectural practice, exploring how successful partnerships can transcend these disciplinary boundaries.
 Their joint work on Rochester Riverside, a major regeneration scheme in Kent for Countryside Properties and The Hyde Group, alongside public art consultants FrancisKnight is a perfect example of how creative collaboration between artists and architects from the outset can result in fully integrated and embedded public art.

 How does detailed contextual research underpin your design process?